Type/Size: V8 Ford 302 (5 ltr, 350 bhp)

-- The engine mounts, being already fitted to the engine, were in the way and were snagging on the two chassis engine mounting plates.
+- The engine mounts, these being already fitted to the engine, were in the way and were snagging on the two chassis engine mounting plates.
 This had the effect of not allowing the bell housing to clear the top bar of the chassis frame, therefore it would not go down or in any further; so I removed them which allowed the box to drop down more and slip under the top bar, and in, very nicely.

 Also, at this point in the proceedings, I reattached the mounts and gently lowered the engine down until it was just touching the chassis plates...
 (So far so good and no drama.)

 Then, after ~30 minutes of admiring and jiggling to square everything up, the tension was fully released and the engine and gearbox were in and sitting pretty...
 (Definitely tea and chocolate digestive time.)

 For completeness (and safety), I moved the front flexible brake line by re-positioning the "P" clip (the one just below the lower pulley.)
 It was originally running along the top of the bar directly under the moving pulley but with only about 1 cm clearance.
 Wasn't comfortable with this so I moved it to the front of the bar and well out of the way of any movement and bouncing.

 Prior to all of the above, I test-fitted the mounts on the chassis plates to ensure they would move from side-to-side as they were designed to.
 They are designed to move about +-0.3 cm each way; and I assume this movement has something to do with getting the engine to sit properly...
 (But that's a too technical thought for me at this stage.)
 I used M12 bolts to secure the engine mounts to the chassis with a couple of washers to take up the slack.